 - Share links to GIS apps.

-- Share map and layer packages to use in ArcGIS Desktop
+- Share map and layer packages to use in ArcGIS Pro or ArcGIS Desktop

 The ArcGIS Enterprise portal makes GIS accessible for users of all experience levels.
 Geographic viewers are designed for those who are just beginning with GIS, while experienced GIS users can connect to the portal from ArcGIS Pro, ArcGIS Desktop, developer APIs, and other applications.

 What do I get with the ArcGIS Enterprise portal?

 The ArcGIS Enterprise portal includes the following: